OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 calculation.
 In the example problem section, a Design Of Experiment (DOE) Driver uses a Socket to allow different types of DOE to be used.

-A socket can be declared in the DrivingSim class using an *Instance* trait:
+A Socket can be declared in the DrivingSim class using an *Instance* trait:

 .. testcode:: Socket_to_me